c1328/ahoy-mosquitto-telegraf-influx-grafana/README.md

   * ahoyTopic/ahoyInvertername/ch1/P_DC 30.800
   * (…)
 * With setting up mqtt_consumer in your Telegraf config you should see a table “mqtt_consumer” in your Telegraf database at InfluxDB
-* Import Grafana Dashboard via JSON or ID from https://grafana.com/grafana/dashboards/16850-pv-power-ahoy/
+* Import lateset version of Grafana dashboard via JSON.
+The dashboard was former published here: https://grafana.com/grafana/dashboards/16850-pv-power-ahoy/

 Enjoy dashboard and producing energy (dashboard is configured for one inverter and two panels east/west - please adjust to your needs)